fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 ### Docker

-Even if it’s a virtual machine, I prefer to use docker when I need to temporarily use some software.
+Even if it's a virtual machine, I prefer to use docker when I need to temporarily use some software.
 The important thing to note when installing Docker is that Linux Mint is based on Ubuntu.

 Normally, the part defined as `VERSION_CODENAME` in the script is used as `UBUNTU_CODENAME` for Linux Mint.
 Because Linux Mint updates its version information with the `VERSION_CODENAME` value and using it will cause Docker to not find the relevant package.
 Therefore, the `UBUNTU_CODENAME` value is used.